ChrisChinchilla/Chip-Shop/about.md

 ## Print at Home

-Currently, Chip Shop is available in a Print-at-Home version and you will also need some generic counters for scoring.
+Currently, Chip Shop is available in a Print-at-Home version and you will also need generic counters for scoring.
 Boxed and Tabletop Simulator versions are coming soon.

 Chip Shop consists of: